ngreatens/NanoporeITS/NGSpeciesID_and_processing.md

 # Summary

 In short, all scripts will be run in the same directory.
-Copy all scripts from the scripts folder in this repository to the directory where you will run everything (or adjust paths to the scripts as needed).
+Copy all scripts from the scripts folder in this repository to the directory where you will run everything. (or put the scripts folder in your path and adjust paths to the scripts as needed).

 Once you get everything working, you should be able to chain everything together and just have it run overnight with something similar to below